jamessimone/apex-rollup/README.md

   // each of these Rollups should directly correspond to the equivalent invocable Rollup action
   // this is because merge-related rollups will bypass your record-triggered flows and do the work
   // directly within the Apex trigger.
 If you aren't operating on Task/Event/User as the child object,
-  // set up your rollups using CMDT and use the snippet above instead!
+  // set up your rollups using CMDT and use "Rollup.runFromTrigger();" instead!
   Rollup.batch(
     Rollup.firstFromApex(
       Task.Subject,